sveredyuk/axr/README.md

 Architecture's about knowledge responsibility and not the code.

-The worst thing that even we write the architecture document wherein convenient way to agree on architecture and layers and entities, etc - We are not protected from violation of these conventions.
+The worst thing that even we write the architecture document wherein a convenient way to agree on architecture and layers and entities, etc - We are not protected from violation of these conventions.

-And this the place where AxR comes on stage.
+And this the place where AxR comes on the stage.

 Please, welcome the **DSL** that helps:
 1. Describes your application layers (modules)